What Can I Expect?

 Tell Me More About Tiffany Taylor Smith

-Tiffany Taylor Smith, M.S.
-Ed., founder of Culture Learning Partners, is a cultural competency educator and consultant.
-Tiffany's culutral competency work spans over two decades and includes 10+ years in Procter & Gamble's human resource, diversity, and sales department's, where she developed an internal system designed to retain and develop minority and women employees.
-In addtion to consulting, training, and speaking around the country, Tiffany teaches child, adolescent, and social psychology at Kean University.
-Tiffany's writings include, "Six Tips for International Student Success in US School," Independent School Magazine article, "Embracing Culture, Teaching Change Strategies for Professional Development and Personal Growth," and an upcoming book, The Unwritten Rules of Success in U.S. Culture, scheduled for release in late 2016.
+Tiffany Taylor Smith, Executive Director for Inclusive Excellence Education and Professional Development at University of Dayton and founder of Culture Learning Partners, is a cultural competency educator and consultant.
+Tiffany’s culutral competency work spans over two decades and includes 10+ years in Procter & Gamble’s human resource, diversity, and sales department’s, where she developed an internal system designed to retain and develop minority and women employees.
+In addtion to consulting, training, and speaking around the country, Tiffany has taught child, adolescent, and social psychology at Kean University.
+Tiffany’s writings include, “Six Tips for International Student Success in US School,” Independent School Magazine article, “Embracing Culture, Teaching Change Strategies for Professional Development and Personal Growth,” and an upcoming book, The Unwritten Rules of Success in U.S. Culture, scheduled for release in late 2016.
 Tiffany holds a Master of Education specializing in Counseling Services from Fordham University and BA in Psychology from the University of Rochester.

 Tell Me More About the Training